 The instructions included in this manual must be followed to prevent product malfunction, property damage, injury, or death to the user or other people.
 Incorrect operation due to ignoring any instructions will cause harm or damage.
+The level of seriousness is classified by the symbols described below.

-A summary of safety precautions begins on page 4.
+A summary list of safety precautions begins on page 3.